wpbeirut/wpbeirut-popup/README.md

 ## usage
-You need to upload the wpbeirut-popup folder to the root of your CMS (Wordpress). in case you need to use it for blog, or pages or category or any specific page render open the page that you need to use. in our example is the single.php
+you can clone or upload the wpbeirut-popup folder to the root of your CMS (Wordpress). in case you need to use it for blog, or pages or category or any specific page render open the page that you need to use. in our example is the single.php